 If you have listed a school which is normally oversubscribed on your application form (please see statistics on page 25) you may be asked to provide us with proof of your address to confirm that you are residing at this property Every year admission authorities have to withdrawn offers of places because parents give false information about their child's true residence.
-If the address on your application is not your child's normal address, you must provide us with a Residence Order issued by a court, if you wish that address to be considered.
+If the address on your application is not your child's normal address, you must provide us with a child arrangements order issued by a court, if you wish that address to be considered.
+Admission authorities will not accept any other arrangement e.g. where parents delegate parental responsibility to a grandparent or other family member unless you have court documentation that supports their living arrangements.